passw0rd/cli/README.md

 To start working with a passw0rd Demo you need to have a registed passw0rd account and created application.

 #### Enroll user passw0rd
-The demo command allows you to create user's passwOrd record:
+The demo command allows you to create user's passw0rd record:

 ```bash
 ./passw0rd --config passw0rd.yaml demo enroll user_password